UPPMAX/programming_formalisms/retrospects/2023_reflection_richel.md

 # Reflection Richel, 2023-06-02

+(note that below there is an interview with a student)

 ## Adaptation to students

 My part of the course turned out to be below the level of the students.